 Well known for his charismatic style and pragmatic approach to complex and uncommon issues, Clif often gets the first call when thorny business problems arise.
-After 33 years of representing insurers interests in a variety of settings, clients praise his ability to quickly discern the critical issue in each dispute, understand it in context and craft imaginative solutions tailored to the specific problem presented.
-But what best exemplifies his success is an ability to develop forward-looking strategy and forecast trends, which is why even veterans in the industry trust his advice at face value.
-Clients have even called him the dean of U.S. energy lawyers.
+After 36 years of representing the interests of insurers in a variety of settings, clients praise his ability to quickly discern the critical issue in each dispute, understand it in context and craft imaginative solutions tailored to the specific problem presented.
+However, what best exemplifies Clif’s success is his ability to develop forward-looking strategy and forecast trends, which is why even veterans in the industry trust his advice at face value.
+Clients have even called Clif the dean of U.S. energy lawyers.

 While an undeniable authority on energy insurance and industry-shaping matters, Clif excels in managing the most complex, technically difficult and contentious claims.
 He shines in the courtroom where he can explain complex, technical concepts to laymen and succinctly describe to a court how a policy provision that scales recoverable limits to working interest not only applies in the real world, but complements oil and gas contractual indemnities.
-In the aftermath of Hurricanes Katrina and Rita, Clif was retained by the London Market and domestic insurers to coordinate the legal response to billions of dollars of losses in the Gulf of Mexico.
+In the aftermath of hurricanes Katrina and Rita, Clif was retained by the London Market and domestic insurers to coordinate the legal response to billions of dollars of losses in the Gulf of Mexico.
 His exhaustive preparation, assertive style, and smart strategies make him an imposing opponent at trial.
-He has been successful in numerous subrogation actions involving the most difficult, high-dollar disputes.
-Clif can also be found working with domestic insurers and advising clients on new projects, risks and policy wordings.

 Besides all that, Clif stands out because of his down-to-earth personality.
 He is still working to perfect his roux and stock recipes and enjoys discussing the intricacies of New Orleans music and all things sporting.